ogabek96/leetcode/README.md

-Here I will publish all the problems I solved in Leetcode.
+This repository contains leetcode problems soultions in python.